 We have never had much trouble spotting a tiger actually doing something at the park.
 Most zoos we struggle to spot a big cat, but not here.
 The one in the photo above was literally down below us at the bottom of the wooden walkway.

 They have plenty of adorable meerkats which also share their home with Mongoose.
 They have a really large area to roam around in.

 There are plenty of other animals to be found at the park such as baboons, painted dogs, leopards (after what I have just said about big cats I have never spotted the leopard) and bugs.
 Bugs can be seen in the Big Bugs Live show, which is on most days.

 We have eaten at the Tsavo Bakehouse.
 This got very busy very fast on the event day.
-The food, although self service, was incredibly good.
+The food, although self-service, was incredibly good.
 Masai coffee house mostly serves sandwiches.
 The giraffes used to be next to it.
 Although smelly it was nice to look at them while having your lunch.
-They have since moved and I would chose the bakehouse over here.
+They have since moved and I would choose the bakehouse over here.
 The Safari café is very good for food.
 You order at the till and food is brought to your table.
 It has been tasty and hot in the past.
-You can also grab food at the indoor play area and outdoors at ¡Caramba!, which is weather dependant.
+You can also grab food at the indoor play area and outdoors at ¡Caramba!, which is weather dependent.

 Take a Picnic?

-Yorkshire Wildlife park is located near Doncaster in South Yorkshire.
-You can make a saving by pre booking online.
-However the saving is not massive as you just receive £1 off.
-Entrance is quite expensive for adults at £14.50 online and £15.50 on the day.
-Children age 3-15 are £12.50 online and children under 3 can visit for free.
+Yorkshire Wildlife Park is located near Doncaster in South Yorkshire.
+You can make a saving by pre-booking online.
+Entrance is expensive for adults at £18.00 online.
+Children age 3-15 are £15.00 online and children under 3 can visit for free.
 They have other pricing options available.
 Would I say the price is worth it?
-For us yes it is.
-The only other zoo near us is Twycross so to be able to visit something of this scale, with so much to see and do then it is worth it as a treat.
+For us I’m not 100% sure now.
+The price has increased by almost £4.00 in just over a year.
+We only spent 4 hours there on our last visit.